ordinals/ord/docs/src/donate.md

 If you so desire, consider a donation.
 Donations of bitcoin are appreciated, but donations of rare, exotic, and inscribed sats are especially treasured.

-Donations are not tax-deductable, refundable, or earmarked for any specific purpose.
+Donations are not tax-deductible, refundable, or earmarked for any specific purpose.
 They are personal gifts to me, made out of love, support, encouragement, or in the vain hope that if I get enough bitcoin I'll stop doing all this and go away.